 Many DeFi platforms are highly interdependent, with liquidity and collateral flowing between different protocols.
 The recursive use of LP tokens or other derivative assets creates complex, fragile chains.

-If a single link in this chain fails — whether it’s a borrower defaulting, an asset being liquidated, or collateral becoming illiquid—it can trigger a chain reaction of defaults across the entire system.
-In summary, yield farming can create user risks, platform/application risks, and systemic/market risks.
+If a single link in this chain fails — whether it’s a borrower defaulting, an asset being liquidated, or collateral becoming illiquid — it can trigger a chain reaction of defaults across the entire system.
+In summary, yield farming is associated with user risks, platform/application risks, and systemic/market risks.

 Best platforms for yield farming